 Barbara believes in the intrinsic abilities of young people who are often overlooked and underserved and recognizes that solutions will come from young people themselves, as well as from educators, leaders, and communities.
 Collaboration can serve as an energizing force for positive youth outcomes in Connecticut.

-Barbara spends a lot of time visiting public schools and communities across Connecticut to listen and learn about needs and opportunities.
+Barbara visits public schools and communities across Connecticut to listen and learn about needs and opportunities.
 Dalio Philanthropies partners with a number of organizations that support public school teachers, including DonorsChoose.org, Fund For Teachers, and Lincoln Center Education.
 Every year, Dalio Philanthropies benefits hundreds of Connecticut teachers by giving them resources to pursue their ideas and professional passions.

 Dalio Philanthropies also seeks to make a positive difference for youth, families, and communities through a holistic whole child approach in partnership with public schools and non-profit organizations.
 Dalio Philanthropies works with Clifford W. Beers Guidance Clinic to provide mental health services for students and their families, and with the Yale Center for Emotional Intelligence to help students succeed in their social, emotional, and academic development.

-Barbara works with public school districts in her capacity as co-founder of the Connecticut RISE Network to help all students realize and achieve their full potential.
-RISE supports teachers, counselors, school leaders, and district administrators working in school systems across the state to build community, share innovations, and improve systems to advance shared goals for high school students.
+Barbara works with public school districts in her capacity as co-founder of the Connecticut RISE Network.
+RISE supports high school educators to improve student achievement.
 Through collaboration, RISE has increased Grade 9 on-track rates by nearly 10 percentage points over the last three years and more than 15 points for English learners and special education students – nearly tripling their likelihood of graduating from high school on-time.
 To learn more, please visit: www.ctrise.org.